endelofaustin/Interlay/README.md

 In order to run the application you will need to install python and pip.

+And then you will have to start a python virtual environment with the following command:

+python3 -m venv venv

+This will run python3 code that uses a venv (virtual environment) and creates a directory called venv for the libraries you need for a venv.

+Then you will have to run the following command:

+source /venv/bin/activate

+This will activate your virtual environment.

+If you need to stop the virtual environment for some reason you will have to run this command:

+deactivate

 Once you have pip installed you will need to install the requirements.txt.

-You can do so with the following command:
+With yoiur virtual environment running
+Install your dependencies with this command

 pip install -r requirements.txt